University Core Curriculum

 Engaged Learning Experiences

 Engaged Learning Experiences courses provide opportunities for deep reflection and integration of knowledge across boundaries through experiences such as interdisciplinary seminar classes, capstone projects, fieldwork, internships, study abroad, and student research.
-Students must complete, at Northeastern, three courses designated as Engaged Learning Experiences courses.
-One of the Engaged Learning Experiences courses must be at the 300-level, and one Engaged Learning Experiences course must be designated as “Boundary Crossing”.
-Courses that satisfy these requirements will be designated as such in the Schedule of Classes.
+Courses that satisfy these requirements will be designated as such in the Schedule of Classes by searching using "Attributes Type" field.

 Discipline Specific (ELE-DS)

-These courses have pre-requisites that are specific courses within a program of study.
-Gives students deeper understanding of how knowledge is created an applied in their field.
+These courses have prerequisites that are specific courses within a program of study.
+Discipline Specific courses give students a deeper understanding of how knowledge is created and applied in their field.

 Boundary Crossing (ELE-X)